mfakhir26/BCG-Customer-Churn-Analysis/README.md

 * Learned how to create executive summary and improved my ability to communicate data insights visually and narratively for stakeholders.
 * Gained experience working on a project simulating the role of a data analyst at **Boston Consulting Group (BCG)**.
 * Learned how to balance model accuracy with business interpretability.

+( I alone did not do whole work, istead i took some help and guidance with exmaples that were given in this program so i learned many things by looking at the given examples and now i look forward to do some real-world projects on my own.

 ---